cmolisee/session-storage-hub/README.md

 `~/Downloads/venv/jkpy` is the default VENV path set in the Makefile.
 You can update this to create the python venv in a path of your choice by editing the Makefile.

+## Running Inside venv
+venv (or similar) is simply a container environment to run python.
+To run custom commands from the terminal you must start your venv manually:

+`source your-venv-path/bin/activate` (i.e. `source ~/Downloads/venv/jkpy/bin/activate`)

+This will start the venv so that any commands you run with `pip3`, `python3`, or other installed packages in this environment will be recognized.
+If you installed the application as defined above then you will be able to run `jkpy` without the need for `python3` command.
+As long as the venv is active you can run the application or any other installed python packages.

+To deactivate the venv simply run `deactivate`.

+## Makefile
+The project comes with a defaul makefile called `Makefile` which includes the target to install the project.
+This default makefile also imports a file called `local.mk` which is intended for user defined targets.
+This is helpful in creating snippets that you can run without having to activate and deactivate your venv.

+The project Makefile includes:
+* VENV global variable which is used with `make install` target to create the venv for this application.
+This is important for running other targets if you have a `local.mk` file
+* `include local.mk` which is basically an import for your local makefile targets.

+## `local.mk` Example Targets
+For ease of use you can update the Makefile with your own commands.
+Notice the use of `$(VENV)/bin/...` as a special requirement to running `jkpy` commands without activating the venv.

+Example 1:

+``run1:
+    $(VENV)/bin/jkpy -d -s -j "Labels = Code" -p "~/Desktop/output.txt" -l "a,b,c"
+``

+You can then run the above command with `make run1` and it will execute the command in its own subshell.
+* `$(VENV)` is the venv path variable specified in the Makefile and should be the same path you used when running install.
+* If you installed manually or created the venv at a different path then make sure you use that path with `/bin/jkpy` appended to it.

+Note: This is the same command as described at the bottom of the 'Basic Usage'

+***

+Example 2:

+``run2:
+    $(VENV)/bin/jkpy -d -s -j $(ARG1) -p $(ARG2) -l $(ARG3)
+``

+This is similar to example 1 except you can pass arguments.
+`make run2 ARG1='"Labels = Code"' ARG2='"~/Desktop/output.txt"' ARG3='"a,b,c"'`
+* Notice the single quote and the double quote.
+Arguments for jkpy need to be wrapped in double quotes and to pass those arguments properly through the Makefile command requires this syntax (or you can use escaped double quotes `"\"Labels = Code\""`)

 ## Basic Usage
 | option 	| shortcut 	| description 	|